 - If you are looking for a way to volunteer, review our list of one-time and ongoing opportunities.

-- Each September, OCOE hosts a Volunteerism Day event where you can meet staff and volunteers from local nonprofits and learn about volunteering with them.
+- Each September, CDCE hosts a Nonprofit Expo where you can meet staff and volunteers from local nonprofits and learn about volunteering with them.

 - You might also consider sitting on a local board or committee, or offering to serve as a guest speaker/lecturer at a community meeting or event.
 If you are interested, reach out to us.